AvitalAbergelKlein/GBM-DataDescriptor/README.md

 - The analysis can be reproduced by following the steps outlined in each analysis script.

 ## Data Availability
-The raw sequencing data is deposited in the NCBI SRA under accession number [TODOTODO].
+The raw sequencing data is deposited in the NCBI SRA database under SRA and Bioproject ID PRJNA1258598.